MathieuFortune/mathieufortune.github.io/_posts/2017-04-20-persona-what-is.markdown

 ### Concrete example

-To see a concrete example, I suggest you to read the case study on [how 1001pharmacies.com's personas are created] ({% post_url 2017-04-21-how-are-created-personas-1001pharmacies %} "Case study: how 1001pharmacies.com's personas are created ")
+To see a concrete example, I suggest you to read the case study on [Personas creation @ 1001pharmacies.com]({% post_url 2017-04-21-how-are-created-personas-1001pharmacies %} "Case study: Personas creation @ 1001pharmacies.com ")